ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/Serialisation & FileFormats/README.md

 Serialisation can be quite slow,
 There is high overhead on the CPU with object serialisation

-XML serialisation also has a big disadvantage in that it only works on Public values therefore violating Abstraction
+XML serialisation also has a big disadvantage in that it only works on Public values therefore potencially violating Abstraction

 # File Formats